 The New Jersey Chamber Orchestra (NJCO) is New Jersey's newest professional orchestra, featuring distinguished performers and special guests including performers from The Philadelphia Orchestra.

-NJCO is proud to call The Music Barn home for their debut concert season, including their inaugural concert on July 9th, 2021 at 7:00pm.
+NJCO is proud to partner with The Music Barn for their 2021 - 2022 concert season.
 Led by Music Director, Thomas Hong, the NJCO is set to make waves in the New Jersey classical music scene.

 Meet the Music Director: